Rezilion/mi-x/README.md

 ## -n --container_name

-Scans specific containers on the host by inserting running containers names seperated by commas only (Not set by default).
+Scans specific containers on the host by inserting running containers names seperated by spaces  (Not set by default).
 - When running in containers mode, the user will need to insert the user’s password for sudo use.

 ## -f --format'